dojo/docs/developer/design/builder.rst

     processing profile resource /home/rcgill/dev/dtk/util/build/examples/relative-base-path.profile.js
     {profiles:[{basePath:"/home/rcgill/dev/dtk/util/build/examples"}]}

 ``basePath`` is used as the reference path when resolving relative source paths.
-This design allows a profile resource to be constructed and reside within a package hierarchy in such a way that it is independent of both the location of the package hierarchy within the greater file system and the current working directory at the time the build program is invoked.
+This design allows the semantics of relative paths contained within the profile resource te be independent of both the location of the package hierarchy within the greater file system and the current working directory at the time the build program is invoked.

 Profile resources are Javascript resources that are evaluated by the build system.
 They are not restricted to hold JSON.
 They can, and often will, contain functions.
 For example, /util/build/examples/profile-with-code.profile.js